m-sadkowski/Polibox-Released/README.md

 ## Contributing

 Contributions are welcome!
+Especially frontend!
 If you would like to contribute to this project, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: